fpgdubost/bstrap/README.md

 Then, what you want to do is **bootstrap your results**!

-The Bootstrap package allows you to compare two methods and claim that one is better than the other.
+The bstrap package allows you to compare two methods and claim that one is better than the other.

 ## Installation